Courses

 Writing

-Although the Writing courses vary in their specifics from year to year, students learn how to write well and how to offer constructive criticism to others.
+Although writing-intensive courses vary in their specifics from year to year, students learn how to write well and how to offer constructive criticism to others.
 Particular attention is paid to crafting cogent arguments and giving due consideration of the audience of a written piece.

 Public Speaking